redis-developer/redis-movies-searcher/README.md

 cd ${project_dir}/data
 ```

-To import the dataset into Redis, you can use the `riot` command line tool.
+To import the dataset into Redis, you can use the [RIOT](https://redis.github.io/riot/) command line tool.
 This tool is used to import and export data from Redis.
 You can use the following command to import the dataset into Redis:

 ```bash
 riot file-import \